-Launching your small business is challenging enough but once you’ve accomplished this, it’s time to get the word out about your new company.
+Launching your Pretzel Kids business is challenging enough but once you’ve accomplished this, it’s time to get the word out about your classes and events.
 One of the best ways to do this is through publicity – even better, free publicity.

-If you play your cards right, positive media coverage could lead to more new business than paid advertising.
-Now the question becomes: How do you entice media outlets to feature your small business?
+If you play your cards right, positive media coverage could lead to more new class bookings than paid advertising.
+Now the question becomes: How do you entice media outlets to feature your Pretzel Kids yoga business?
 Although there are many ways to go about this, here are our 5 top steps to generate media coverage:

 - Interact with journalists on social media.
 For starters, follow reporters on Twitter and like their pages on Facebook.
 From here you can actively engage with them by retweeting, sharing and commenting.
 This won’t necessarily lead to media coverage but eventually those reporters will know who you are.
-When the time is right, you may be a go-to source for a story.
+When the time is right, you may be a go-to source for a story on kids yoga.

-- Invite media to your company’s event or fundraiser.
+- Invite media to your Pretzel Kids yoga class.
 This is a savvy way to reach out to journalists.
 You can use this opportunity as a way to get to know reporters.
-If you’re lucky and a journalist considers your event newsworthy or topical, you may end up with media coverage.
+If you’re lucky and a journalist considers your class or event newsworthy or topical, you may end up with media coverage.
 Even if reporters don’t attend your event, your invitation alone is still a chance to get your company’s name in front of the media.